At 21, Kim started her career in education.

 “You definitely don’t have sciatica,” the doctor told Kim at her follow-up appointment.
 He asked if Parkinson’s ran in her family, completed some basic motor tests and then referred her to a neurologist.

 “You are one of the healthiest people I have ever seen in my life,” the first of three neurologists told Kim.
-Six months of extensive testing later, her third neurologist — a movement specialist disorder —administered an in-office motor test and immediately diagnosed her with Parkinson’s.
+Six months of extensive testing later, her third neurologist — a movement disorder specialist — administered an in-office motor test and immediately diagnosed her with Parkinson’s.
 Kim was a few days shy of her 34th birthday.

 With no family history, she told her doctors about a childhood experience where a tornado hit her elementary school, leaving nine children dead and injuring 17.
 Kim suffered from severe head trauma that day.
 Her doctors theorized that this brain injury could have caused her Parkinson’s, which may have stayed dormant until she had her son.
 After her diagnosis, a brain scan showed that one side of her brain had almost no A chemical messenger (neurotransmitter) that regulates movement and emotions. and the other only had a little.